D4nRusu/SO2025/README.md

     Phase 1 - complete (8/04/2025)
     Phase 2 - work in progress (02/05/2025)
+    Phase 3 - x

 ## How to build the project

 Project can be built by running `make` in the root directory of the source code.
+This will compile both treasure manager and hub.

 The configured compiler is `gcc`, and the executable will be named `tm`.